-I can predict you’ll be meeting more buyers and sellers in 2020 if you get smart about your marketing.
-And your strategy might include some new technology that’s giving realtors predictive powers.
+A new real estate marketing and sales strategy might include some new technology that’s giving realtors predictive powers.
 Who wouldn’t want their own crystal ball?

-It’s new artificial intelligence software developers that are creating the new oracles.
-They’re using social media, search, and content views to forecast what visitors/customer will want next.
-Just like Facebook and Google do.
-It’s being AI marketing software.
+It’s new artificial intelligence software complete with predictive intelligence capability that’s making the news.
+Predictive metrics software providers are using social media, search, and other content views to forecast what visitors/customers are experiencing now and will want next.
+Just like Facebook and Google do in delivering relevant ads to their users.

 Sellers too, express things long before they actually decide to sell such as retirement locations, health issues, kids moving, travel, and vehicle expenses etc. These are the events that lead to the sale of a house.